pdorrell/melody_scripter/README.rst

 (The octave defaults are for **melody**, **chord** and **bass** respectively.)

 The **instrument** and **volume** settings define the Midi settings for each track.
-Midi instrument numbers range from 0 to 127, and the actual sounds depend entirely on the SoundFont used to play the Midi song, although there is a standard **GM** set of Midi instruments definitions (where the default of **0** corresponds to a Acoustic Grand Piano).
+Midi instrument numbers range from 0 to 127, and the actual sounds depend on the SoundFont used to play the Midi song, although there is a standard **GM** set of Midi instruments definitions (where the default of **0** corresponds to Acoustic Grand Piano).

 Currently Melody Scripter does not have any provision for per-note volume (velocity) specification.
 In practice there is no easy way to determine appropriate volume values, for example when typing in from